dmalenic/mc14500b/README.md

   ROM depth: 512 [words]
   ROM width: 12 [bits]
-  The 4 most significant bits are the mc14500 instruction op-code. the other bits are the io address.
+  The 4 most significant bits are the mc14500 instruction op-code the other bits are the io address.
 This might be different on your hardware since it is external to the mc14500 chip.